"Be the Change You Wish to See in the World" -Ghandi

 - We are still accepting volunteer applications.

 - We currently deliver on Mondays.
+We will transition to daily hot-meal deliveries on Tuesday, September 7.

 - Clients will still be contacted multiple times a week via phone for check-ins.
 We will utilize volunteers to help us call clients,